keithasaurus/koda-validate/docs/index.rst

 .. module:: koda_validate
    :noindex:

+Koda Validate is a library and toolkit for building composable and typesafe validators.
+In many cases, validators can be derived from typehints :ref:`automatically<index:Derived Validators>` (e.g. ``TypeDict``s, ``@dataclass``es, ``NamedTuples``).
+For everything else, you can compose validator callables or :ref:`write your own<how_to/extension:Extension>`.
+At its heart, Koda Validate is just a few kinds of functions that fit together, so the possibilities of what it can validate are endless.
+It is async-friendly, and comparable in performance to Pydantic 2.

-Build validation logic :ref:`automatically<index:Derived Validators>`, explicitly, or :ref:`write your own<how_to/extension:Extension>`.
-Combine validators for arbitrarily complex validation logic.
-Koda Validate can be used in normal control flow (:ref:`compatible with asyncio<how_to/async:Async>`) or as a :ref:`runtime type checker<how_to/runtime_type_checking:Runtime Type Checking>`.
+Koda Validate can be used in normal control flow or as a :ref:`runtime type checker<how_to/runtime_type_checking:Runtime Type Checking>`.

 Basic Usage